PHPSocialNetwork/phpfastcache/README.md

 */
 ```

-Internally, the Psr16 adapter calls the PhpFastCache Api via the cache manager.
+Internally, the Psr16 adapter calls the Phpfastcache Api via the cache manager.

 ---------------------------
 Introducing to events
 ---------------------------

-:mega: As of the V6, PhpFastCache provides an event mechanism.
+:mega: As of the V6, Phpfastcache provides an event mechanism.
 You can subscribe to an event by passing a Closure to an active event:

 ```php